Research shows that microbubble contrast agents sold under the trade names Definity and Optison can cause heart-related side effects.

 RLG’s Lawyers Will Make Things Easier

-If you have taken a microbubble contrast agent and believe it harmed you, contact RLG today.
+If you have had a microbubble contrast agent injected and believe it harmed you, contact RLG today.